haiwera-silk-cd/magento-devdocs/guides/v2.1/comp-mgr/trouble/cman/upgrade_51431.md

 [How to find where Magento stores session files]({{ page.baseurl }}/config-guide/sessions.html).

-To verify whether or not sessions are stored in `<your Magento install dir>/var/session`, log in to your Magento server, or switch to, [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/apache-user.html) and enter the following command:
+To verify whether or not sessions are stored in `<your Magento install dir>/var/session`, log in to your Magento server, or switch to, [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/apache-user.html) and enter the following command:

 	ls <your Magento file install dir>/var/session